CosmWasm/docs-deprecated/docs/intro/editing-escrow-contract.md

 After we have our tested contract, we can run `cargo wasm` and produce a valid wasm output at `target/wasm32-unknown-unknown/release/escrow.wasm`.
 This works, but is 1.5 MB and huge for a blockchain transaction.
 Let's try to make it smaller.

-### Debuggable Builds

-If you want to try to inspect the output, and figure out where to optimize, you will want to only do the first step of the build process, using `wasm-pack`.
-This leaves in some symbol names and you can use `twilly` to get info on which functions are using up all the space.
-This is only needed if you find the contract is too big and you want to check which dependencies are responsible.

-TODO: link to docs

 ### Reproduceable builds

 The typical case for production is just using the [`cosmwasm-opt`](https://github.com/confio/cosmwasm-opt).
 This requires `docker` to be installed on your system first.
 With that in, you can just follow the instructions on the [README](https://github.com/confio/cosmwasm-opt/blob/master/README.md):